htaic/.github/README.md

-# .github
+# Hanwha
-Public repo for general settings
+Public repo for Hanwha org and sharing